-- a) The proposal remains consistent with the MRS zoning of the land. - b) Although the majority of the subject site is designated as a 'bushfire prone area', the site is principally subject to 'Moderate' and 'Low' bushfire hazard levels and 'Acceptable Solutions' for each element within the Guidelines can be achieved in subsequent planning stages.
+- The proposal remains consistent with the MRS zoning of the land. - Although the majority of the subject site is designated as a 'bushfire prone area', the site is principally subject to 'Moderate' and 'Low' bushfire hazard levels and 'Acceptable Solutions' for each element within the Guidelines can be achieved in subsequent planning stages.

-- c) The proposal is consistent with SPP4.2 and Draft SPP4.2, including demonstrating an immediate local need for the proposed land uses and the additional floorspace of activity centre uses falling below the threshold to require a PSP. - d) The proposal is also consistent with Directions 2031, Perth and Peel @ 3.5 Million and the Sub-Regional Planning Framework as it will expand the existing District Centre, catering for population growth and increasing job opportunities. - e) The proposal is consistent with the vision set out in the LPS for the Forrestfield DAC. - f) The proposal is consistent with the analysis and recommendations for the Forrestfield DAC from the ACS. - g) Whilst not considered the most appropriate use of the land, the proposal will not prevent the site from being developed for residential care and home care places. - h) The proposal is consistent with the objectives of the DSP as it will provide opportunity to enhance the range of retail and commercial premises, as well as civic and community facilities, increase the range of employment opportunities and improve land use efficiency.
+- The proposal is consistent with SPP4.2 and Draft SPP4.2, including demonstrating an immediate local need for the proposed land uses and the additional floorspace of activity centre uses falling below the threshold to require a PSP. - The proposal is also consistent with Directions 2031, Perth and Peel @ 3.5 Million and the Sub-Regional Planning Framework as it will expand the existing District Centre, catering for population growth and increasing job opportunities. - The proposal is consistent with the vision set out in the LPS for the Forrestfield DAC. - The proposal is consistent with the analysis and recommendations for the Forrestfield DAC from the ACS. - Whilst not considered commercially viable, the proposal will not prevent the site from being developed for residential care and home care places. - The proposal is consistent with the objectives of the DSP as it will provide opportunity to enhance the range of retail and commercial premises, as well as civic and community facilities, increase the range of employment opportunities and improve land use efficiency.
 It will also improve the site's public interface.